jonathangonzalezbotero/Hydroponics-at-home/README.md

 # HYDROPONICS AT HOME
-This project focuses on the potentialization of recursion for the Colombian households
+Focuses on the potentialization of recursion for the Colombian households

 # TEAM MEMBER
 Jonathan Gonzalez Botero